Tomerg91/Lumea/memory-bank/activeContext.md

 ## Current Focus

-**Task 5: Audio Reflection Recording Interface (In Progress):** Building upon the successful completion of Task 4 (Text Reflection Forms), we're now implementing the audio reflection recording capabilities.
-This includes voice recording functionality, audio file management, integration with the existing reflection system, and mobile-optimized recording interfaces.
+**Task 5: Audio Reflection Recording Interface (In Progress):** Building upon the successful completion of Task 4 (Text Reflection Forms), we're implementing audio reflection recording capabilities. **Subtask 5.1 (Audio Recording Component) has been completed** with a comprehensive AudioRecorder component featuring MediaRecorder API integration, real-time waveform visualization, multi-format support, and complete recording controls.
+A demo is available at `/audio-recorder-demo`.

+**Next Steps:** Ready to proceed with Subtask 5.2 (Audio Playback and Review Interface) to build audio playback controls with waveform visualization and review capabilities.

-**Phase 6 Completion:** Task 4 has been fully completed with comprehensive text reflection forms featuring dynamic question rendering, multi-section organization, progress tracking, auto-save functionality, and full internationalization support.
-The reflection demo at `/reflection-demo` showcases the complete Satya Method reflection template.
+**Phase 6 Progress:** Task 4 (Text Reflection Forms) fully completed with comprehensive multi-section forms, and Task 5 (Audio Recording Interface) progressing with foundational recording component complete.

 **Frontend Integration with Backend APIs:** The primary goal is to connect the frontend services (user profile, sessions, resources) to the live backend API endpoints, replacing mock data and enabling full-stack functionality.
 **Completing User Profile Feature:** This includes resolving database migration issues to add new fields (like `bio`) and ensuring the frontend can update them.